Lake Constance: Boating, recreational boating

 Pleasure boating is important.
 At the beginning of 2011, 57,875 amusement vehicles were registered for Lake Constance.

-The legal basis for all shipping on the lake is the ordinance on shipping on Lake Constance, or "Bodensee-Schifffahrtsordnung".
+The legal basis for all shipping on the lake comes from the ordinance on shipping on Lake Constance, or "Bodensee-Schifffahrtsordnung".
 It is monitored on Lake Constance and on the Upper Rhine by the German, Swiss and Austrian Water Police, the "Seepolizei".

 All boats must be registered, and boat drivers must hold a "Bodenseeschifferpatent" (authorization to drive a patented vehicle on Lake Constance).
 It is issued in Germany by the shipping offices of the district of Constance, the Lake Constance district, and the district of Lindau; in Switzerland by the cantonal authorities; and in Austria by the District Commission Bregenz.
 For pleasure boaters short-term guest licenses are possible (for the categories A for motorboats over 4.4 kW and D for sailboats over 12 m^{2} sail area).